nils-org/dependabot-cake-action/README.md

 ## Limitations

-This not a real dependabot, so there so "commands" to give (like `@dependabot rebase` and such).
+This not a real dependabot, so there are no "commands" to give (like `@dependabot rebase` and such).
 If you need to rebase the PR, you'll have to do that manually.

-TODOs:
-*  Check what happens when a PR is not merged and closed.
-Will it simply be re-created every run?
-* How to "ignore" dependencies?

-## Idea / Attribution

-Most of this was shamelessly copied from https://github.com/patrickjahns/dependabot-terraform-action/

 ## Full Example
 Save the following content in you're repo under `.github/workflows/dependabot-cake.yml`